Vende Digital

 ABM Mistakes

-Heading into 2021, Account-Based Marketing will be a core strategy for B2B businesses.
+Account-Based Marketing is a core strategy for B2B businesses.
 ABM is an incredibly powerful strategy that has the potential to deliver tremendous growth and awareness with high-value accounts, resulting in significant results for your business.
 However, as ABM increases in popularity, many marketing teams have succumbed to the same common mistakes in implementing their strategies.
 The two biggest ABM mistakes facing businesses are a lack of sales and marketing alignment and not getting executives involved.

 What separates top-performing marketers from other marketing teams?
 A lack of sales and marketing alignment.
 Top-performing marketers know that working collaboratively and having marketing and sales teams aligned are critical to a company’s bottom line.